cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 Indeed, one concept in clean code approach is to avoid to use the `if ... else ...` conditional statement.
 Most probably, we don't need `else` (see [https://phpmd.org/rules/cleancode.html#elseexpression](https://phpmd.org/rules/cleancode.html#elseexpression)).

-Rector suggest to remove completely the `if .. else ...` expression and to use a [ternary expression](https://github.com/rectorphp/rector/blob/main/docs/rector_rules_overview.md#simplifyifelsetoternaryrector).
+Rector suggests removing completely the `if .. else ...` expression and to use a [ternary expression](https://github.com/rectorphp/rector/blob/main/docs/rector_rules_overview.md#simplifyifelsetoternaryrector).

 So we can do: